allenpavlovich/gen-ai-midterm-project/data/markdown_clean_final/education_masters-programs_ms-in-applied-data-science_how-to-apply.md

 date: 2025-05-04
 ---

-Email Page (opens new window)
-# MS in Applied Data Science
 ## How to Apply

-The application for 2025–2026 is now open!
+The application for 2025 - 2026 is now open!

-### Master’s in Applied Data Science Application Requirements
+## Master’s in Applied Data Science Application Requirements

-The application portal for Autumn 2025 entry is now open!
-See our blog post here for tips on applying to the program.
+The [application portal](https://apply-psd.uchicago.edu/apply/) for entrance in Autumn 2025 is now open!
+Check out our blog post [here](https://datascience.uchicago.edu/news/applying-to-the-ms-in-applied-data-science-program-heres-what-we-look-for/) on tips for applying to the program.

-The In-Person program admits full- and part-time students for the autumn quarter each year.
-The Online program admits full- and part-time students for the autumn quarter.
-Online program part-time students may also begin in the spring quarter.
+The [In-Person](https://datascience.uchicago.edu/education/masters-programs/in-person-program/) and [Online](https://datascience.uchicago.edu/education/masters-programs/online-program/) program admits full- and part-time students for entrance in the autumn quarter annually.

-Only completed applications are reviewed by the committee.
+*Only completed applications are sent for committee review.*

 ### Next Application Deadlines:

 **In-Person:**

-* November 7, 2024 – Priority Application Deadline
-* December 4, 2024 – Scholarship Priority Application Deadline
-* January 21, 2025 – International Application Deadline (requiring sponsorship from UChicago)
-* March 4, 2025 – Second Priority Application Deadline
 * May 6, 2025 – Third Priority Application Deadline
 * June 23, 2025 – Final Application Deadline

 **Online:**

-* Spring 2025 Part-Time, Online Only
-  * January 9, 2025 – Final Application Deadline
 * Autumn 2025
   * June 23, 2025 – Final Application Deadline

-*The application portal may close early if the cohort is filled.*
+* The [application portal](https://apply-psd.uchicago.edu/apply/) may close early if the cohort is filled.

 ## Application Components

 ### Letters of Recommendation

-Two letters of recommendation are required.
-We *strongly recommend* that at least one letter comes from a direct manager, supervisor, or internship supervisor who can speak to skills you demonstrated or gained in a professional workplace (e.g., leadership, teamwork, collaboration, initiative, management, or similar).
+The MS in Applied Data Science program requires two letters of recommendation.
+We *strongly recommend* that at least one letter is written by someone such as a direct manager/supervisor or internship supervisor who can attest to skills you demonstrated or gained though a professional workplace experience (e.g., leadership, teamwork, collaboration, initiative, management, other).

 Note: Letters of recommendation can be uploaded after you submit your application.
-Recommended sources include professors, supervisors or managers, and professional mentors.
+Recommended sources for letters of recommendation include: professors; supervisors or managers; professional mentors.

-Letters from family members, friends, or peers are not accepted.
+We do not accept letters of recommendation from family members, friends, or peers.

 ### Candidate Statement

 The candidate statement is a key part of your application.
-The admissions committee pays close attention to how you present your goals and qualifications.
-The application will include a prompt with detailed instructions on what to include in your statement.
+The admissions committee pays careful attention to how you understand and present your aims and qualifications.
+The application will include a prompt with detailed instructions on the information the program is looking for in your candidate statement.

-Best practices:
+Best practices to keep in mind as you write:
 * Do not restate your resume.
 * Your statement should not exceed 1,000 words.

 ### Resume/CV

-The admissions committee will review your resume.
-Please ensure your resume is carefully updated before submitting.
+The Master’s in Applied Data Science admissions committee will review your resume.
+We encourage you to take the time to carefully update the resume you submit to us.

-Include:
+Important to Include:
-* Work experience, including internships and part-time positions in analytics/data science
+* Work experience, including internships and part-time positions in the analytics/data science space
 * Major accomplishments and awards
 * Educational background, including areas of study
 * Professional conferences attended